bemo123/GPX-batch-stack-processing/README.md

 # GPX-batch-stack-processing
- Several python scripts for batch processing of GPX files.
+ Several PYTHON scripts for batch processing of GPX files.

 # Usage
 I recommend using Anaconda Python IDE to execute the scripts.
 Create a new environment in Anaconda.Navigator and install the required libraries